Shopify/hydrogen-v1/docs/framework/internationalization.md

 ## Default configuration

-You can configure your Hydrogen storefront's default locale and language by setting the `defaultLocale` and `languageCode` properties in the [Hydrogen configuration file](https://shopify.dev/custom-storefronts/hydrogen/framework/hydrogen-config):
+You can configure your Hydrogen storefront's default locale and language by setting the `defaultLocale` property in the [Hydrogen configuration file](https://shopify.dev/custom-storefronts/hydrogen/framework/hydrogen-config):

-- `defaultLocale`: Corresponds to a valid locale identifier used to make the request, using the [IETF language tag nomenclature](https://en.wikipedia.org/wiki/IETF_language_tag).
+`defaultLocale`: Corresponds to a valid locale identifier used to make the request, using the [IETF language tag nomenclature](https://en.wikipedia.org/wiki/IETF_language_tag).
 The first letter code represents the language, and the second letter code represents the region.
-- `languageCode`: Corresponds to the first two characters of `defaultLocale`, using [ISO 639-1 nomenclature](https://shopify.dev/api/storefront/2022-04/enums/languagecode) for language codes supported by Shopify.

-In the following example, the default locale of the Hydrogen storefront is set to `EN-US` and the language is set to `EN`:
+In the following example, the default locale of the Hydrogen storefront is set to `EN-US`.

 {% codeblock file, filename: 'hydrogen.config.js' %}
 ```tsx